missalexityy/ca2-integrated-2021258/README.md

-# AI and Data Visualization Integrated CA
+# AI and Data Visualisation Integrated CA

 ## Project Overview
 This project involves solving Constraint Satisfaction Problems (CSPs) for an AI-based logistics company.
-The tasks include analyzing hiring scenarios, comparing CSP solutions with other algorithms, and visualizing the results.
+The tasks include analysing hiring scenarios, comparing CSP solutions with other algorithms, and visualizing the results.

 ## Scenarios
 ### Scenario 1